 “Is that a… a children’s nursery rhyme?”
 The tremble in her voice made her perturbation quite clear.

 “Mm, not any I recognize...”
 Kaname paused, perhaps giving the humming another listen.
 “Ah, it’s a desert elven folk song...
 S’hara of the Dunes, I think?”
 Her conclusion seemed to elicit an audible shudder from the younger girl.

 “Ugh, humming an old dreary folk tune from Lai-Fatt Desert… In a cemetery… In the dead of night?!
 Uh-uh, that’s uber-creepy, no matter how you slice it.
 You’d best be on your guard, Amos!”

 Amos trudged on.
 He was only a few steps away from a tunnel of densely planted shrubs when he felt a faint tinge of aura.
 He sank to a knee and pressed his open palm against the wet grass.
 As soon as he made contact, a powerful flow of mana began to emanate from just beyond the tunnel.
 And as he watched the energy swirl and flow around his arm, he began to feel a sense of familiarity.
 The same feeling he got when making contact with wayward souls.
 There was no longer a single doubt in his mind.

 “Mm.
-I believe I've just found our target, Grand Fischer,” Amos reported.
+I believe I've just found our target, Grand Fisher,” Amos reported.
 “She’s dead ahead.”

 “And you’d better use your damned brain for once!”
 Christy demanded.
 “If you mess around and die, so help me, I’ll curse your name for the rest of my life!
 Am I understood?!”